 According to Steinberg, the LP120X has a more efficient motor than the earlier LP120, “so it needs less energy and gets up to speed faster.”
 Audio-Technica does a great job of listening to customer feedback, Steinberg says, and the 120X reflects that, boasting a lower profile, a stronger preamp, and a power supply that’s built into the charging cord instead of the turntable itself.

 Best Bluetooth-enabled turntable

-I’ve been using the Sony Bluetooth Stereo Turntable for about four years now.
-It’s one of the easiest turntables to use — you hit the power button in the back, place a record on the platter, hit play, and the tonearm will automatically find the record’s groove.
-It might not have the je ne sais quoi spirit of a manual turntable, but I enjoy its simplicity.
-The Bluetooth connection is equally simple to use: You hold the Bluetooth button and then you connect your closest speaker, and voila, sound.
-If you don’t want to think too hard about your turntable, this one is convenient and straightforward, especially for a novice record collector.
+Former Strategist writer Jordan Bowman has used the Sony Bluetooth Stereo Turntable for over four years.
+According to him, it’s one of the easiest turntables to use — just hit the power button in the back, place a record on the platter, hit play, and the tonearm will automatically find the record’s groove.
+The Bluetooth connection is equally simple to use.
+If you don’t want to think too hard about your turntable, this one is convenient and straightforward.

 Music journalist Jessica Lipsky also likes Sony, though she uses an earlier model that she says is still going strong after ten years.
 “I’ve stuck with this because it’s simple,” she says.
 She’s a fan of the handy dust cover, and she likes that it will be easy to plug into any system she wants to use it with in the future.
 Steinberg says this newer model is one of his favorites for the price because Sony is a trustworthy brand and the turntable is so straightforward.